Schedule Service

 Next, let’s talk numbers.
 A great rule of thumb is the “$5,000 rule.”
 Here’s how it works: multiply the age of your heat pump by the estimated repair cost.
 If that number is more than $5,000, it’s usually more cost-effective to replace the unit.
 For example, if your 10-year-old system needs a $600 repair, the total comes to $6,000.
 In that case, putting that money toward a new, more reliable system is the smarter financial move.
 A new installation is a big investment, but it saves you from sinking money into a unit that’s on its way out.

-Weighing Energy Savings and Warranty Status
+Factor in Future Energy Savings and Warranty

 Don’t forget to consider long-term savings and your warranty.
 Newer Trane heat pumps are significantly more energy-efficient, which means lower monthly utility bills.
 Upgrading can lead to real savings that help offset the initial cost.
 Also, check if your current unit is still under warranty.
 A warranty might cover the cost of parts, but you’ll likely still have to pay for labor.
 If your warranty has expired, you’ll be footing the entire bill for any air conditioning and heating repair, making a new, fully-warrantied system an even more attractive option.